 How to crack the transition from autumn grazing to winter housing

-With this all in mind, it is really important that housed-beef systems proactively plan for the winter to ensure we see the benefits at the other end.
+It is really important that housed-beef systems proactively plan for the winter housing period to ensure we see the benefits at the other end.
+Here’s some non-negotiables for maximising beef cattle health and performance.

 Sampling can be undertaken by your vet to determine the pathogens on your farm alongside other variable factors before determining a suitable pneumonia vaccination strategy.
 Blood samples or nasal swabs can be taken and can often be funded under animal health pathways through Farming Connect (Wales) and Animal Health and Welfare Review (England).